-The Commission works to examine and define issues pertaining to the rights and needs of Asian Pacific Americans and make recommendations to the governor and state agencies with respect to desirable changes in programs and laws.
+The Commission works to examine and define issues pertaining to the rights and needs of Asian Americans and Pacific Islanders and make recommendations to the governor and state agencies with respect to desirable changes in programs and laws.
 We value this responsibility to be a voice for the community in state government and welcome your input and feedback on the issues.

 Below are resources to educate and inform the public about the issues and ways to connect to state decision-makers.